Is your furnace not heating up?

 It could be due to the exhaust vent.

 Blockage in the exhaust vent will prevent your furnace from heating.
-A blocked vent could also shut it down completely.
+A blocked vent could also shut your furnace down completely.

-In this article, I’ll tell you what you should do if your furnace’s exhaust vent is blocked.
+In this article, I’ll go over what you should do if your furnace’s exhaust vent is blocked.

-I’ll also discuss what happens if your exhaust vent is blocked, and what symptoms your furnace will exhibit with a blocked exhaust vent.
+I’ll also cover what happens if your exhaust vent is blocked, and what symptoms your furnace will exhibit with a blocked exhaust vent.

 What to do if your furnace exhaust is blocked

-If your furnace’s exhaust is blocked, then you need to unblock it.
+If your furnace’s exhaust is blocked, follow these steps:

-Here are some common sources of vent blockage:
+Here are some common sources of furnace exhaust vent blockage:

 - Branches/leaves in brushes